zju-stu-lizheng/zju-stu-lizheng.github.io/_pages/about.md

 ---
 This is Liodb's home on the web!

-I'm Zheng Li (李政), an incoming M.D. student in Computer Science and technology from [ZheJiang University](https://www.zju.edu.cn/english/).
+I'm Zheng Li (李政), an incoming M.S. student in Computer Science and technology from [ZheJiang University](https://www.zju.edu.cn/english/).
 I feel very fortunate to have worked under the guidance of [Prof. Lidan Shou](https://person.zju.edu.cn/should#0) since 2022.

 My research focuses on database and AI.